frink-okn/graph-descriptions/rural-kg/slots/rural_administrativearea_name.md

 * 31120 occurrences with subject type rural_administrativearea_City and object type string.
 * 3253 occurrences with subject type rural_administrativearea_County and object type string.
 * 56 occurrences with subject type rural_administrativearea_State and object type string.

-## TODOs

-* TODO -- Todos for this slot go here
-* or you can delete the todos
-* if you think the class is perfect.

 ## Identifier and Mapping Information